by site founder, Connie Rice

 “For our sake He made Him to be sin who knew no sin, so that in Him we might become the righteousness of God.”2 Corinthians 5:21

 The more time that goes by, the more I see Bible prophecy coming to pass.
 Throughout human history, God has used trials to get the attention of His people – to warn them of coming judgment, hoping they will choose to return to Him.
 Unfortunately, many have it backward – creating God in our image instead of understanding how He created us in His image.
 This is actually idolatry – worshiping a god of our own making, a god we can understand, accept, and fit in a box.
-God didn’t have to, but chose to reveal Himself to us His Word (the Bible).
+God didn’t have to, but chose to reveal Himself to us through His Word (the Bible).
 If we do not seek Him through His Word, we will not have an accurate understanding of who He is.
-Although we can never understand Him completely this side of heaven, the more we understand and personally experience our good Shepherd (Jesus Christ) and His holiness, love, care, mercy, patience, faithfulness, grace, goodness, & sovereignty and acknowledge what He has already done for us, the more in awe of Him we become.
+Although we can never understand Him completely this side of heaven, the more we understand and personally experience our good Shepherd (Jesus Christ) and His holiness, love, care, mercy, patience, faithfulness, grace, goodness, & sovereignty, and acknowledge what He has already done for us, the more in awe of Him we become.

 “Worthy are You to take the scroll and to open its seals, for You were slain, and by Your blood You ransomed people for God from every tribe and language and people and nation.”Revelation 5:9

 “For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.
 For God did not send His Son into the world to condemn the world, but to save the world through Him.
-Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son.”John 3:16-18
+Whoever believes in Him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son.”John 3:16-18

 “‘Above all, you must understand that in the last days scoffers will come, scoffing and following their own evil desires.
-They will say, ‘Where is this ‘coming’ He promised?
+They will say, ‘Where is this ‘coming He promised?
 Ever since our ancestors died, everything goes on as it has since the beginning of creation.’
 But they deliberately forget that long ago by God’s word the heavens came into being and the earth was formed out of water and by water.
 By these waters also the world of that time was deluged and destroyed.
 By the same word the present heavens and earth are reserved for fire, being kept for the day of judgment and destruction of the ungodly.
 But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day.
 The Lord is not slow in keeping His promise, as some understand slowness.
 Instead He is patient with you, not wanting anyone to perish, but everyone to come to repentance.
 But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything done in it will be laid bare.
 Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives as you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
 But in keeping with His promise we are looking forward to a new heaven and a new earth, where righteousness dwells.”2 Peter 3:3-13

 If you do not yet know the Lord, please seek out what is true.
 Seek Him with your whole heart, mind, strength, and soul and ask Him to reveal Himself to you.
 Open a Bible and read the book of John, then Matthew, Mark, & Luke, and then the book of Hebrews.
 Read about the early church in Acts and then finish the New Testament.
 Then read the Old Testament chronologically – it will provide the background needed to better understand the New Testament and allow you to see how God revealed His plan through particular people over a long period of time.
 I was not brought up in the church – God used desperation and a miraculous answer to prayer to reach me as an adult.
 He uses different methods to reach different people; in other parts of the world, especially, some are experiencing visions and dreams.
 Testimonies of how some people came to know Christ are found on this site.
 The people below are some of those who sought truth (some of them to prove the Bible wrong), and came face to face with their Savior: